JAlcocerT/JAlcocerT/content/blog/da-DB-tools.md

 8. **Visualization:** To perform data analytics effectively, Druid is often used in conjunction with visualization tools like Apache Superset, Tableau, or other BI (Business Intelligence) platforms.

+{{< /details >}}

-Druid is commonly used in industries where real-time analytics and fast query performance are essential, such as online advertising, e-commerce, gaming, and monitoring applications.
+Druid is commonly used in industries where **real-time analytics** and fast query performance are essential, such as online advertising, **e-commerce**, gaming, and monitoring applications.

 It provides a powerful platform for exploring and gaining insights from large and time-sensitive datasets.

 #### Trino

 **Trino, formerly known as Presto SQL**, is an **open-source distributed SQL query engine** designed for high-performance and interactive querying of data across various data sources.

 Trino is particularly useful for querying data in a federated manner, where data resides in different storage systems or databases, and you want to query it as if it were in a single database.

-Here's how Trino compares to Druid and Kafka in the context of data analytics:
+{{< details title="how Trino compares to Druid and Kafka for data analytics 📌" closed="true" >}}

 1. **Trino:**
    - **SQL Query Engine:** Trino is primarily a SQL query engine, which means it allows you to write SQL queries to access and analyze data from multiple sources, including traditional relational databases, distributed data stores, data lakes, and more.